CiscoDevNet/cjaas-widgets/CustomerJourney/README.md

 ### Customer Journey Widget Properties

-<i>The CJaaS Profile Widget accepts specific properties to interact with the CJaaS API</i>
+<i>The JDS Customer Journey Widget accepts specific properties to interact with the JDS APIs</i>

 * The following attributes and properties of JDS Widget are supported with the following version
 ```